camunda/infra-global-github-actions/generate-github-app-token-from-vault-secrets/README.md

 # generate-github-app-token-from-vault-secrets

-This composite Github Action (GHA) is aimed to be used by Camunda teams to generate a GitHub token from Github App secrets (ID & Private Key) stored in Vault.
+This composite GitHub Action (GHA) is aimed to be used by Camunda teams to generate a GitHub token from GitHub App secrets (ID & Private Key) stored in Vault.

 ## Usage